williamwoneill/williamwoneill.github.io/index.markdown

 This site contains valuable information from Dr. Thomson to better understand the complexities of mold illness, and how to cope and ultimately recover.

-Visit [our Background pages](/background) to further understand the basics of Mold Illness.

 As in introduction to Mold Illness, please [visit our Background pages](/background), as well as the [Environment pages](/environment), which contain information about mold exposure.

 Mold Illness recovery starts with [understanding Dr Robin’s approach](/approach), which also includes the extensive testing she performs.
 The [Detox](/detoxification) and [Cleaning pages](/cleaning) discuss recovery steps to defeat mold illness and return to a healthy life!